efreneau/Machine-Learning-On-Seismic-Streamer-Data/README.md

 ### Files and Folders ###
 **/:** Files in the root directory are current work, important results and figures.

 **/Lists/:** Contains a list of all of the csv files and the list of files I determined to be bad from the crew's logs.
+CURRENTLY: only exists for MGL1212.

 **/Analysis/:** Matlab code usually having to do with further processing and figure generation.